governifyauditor/goldenflow-showcase-project/README.md

 ![Github branch name](https://github.com/governifyauditor/goldenflow-showcase-project/blob/main/img/golden2.PNG?raw=true)

 ### Open PR - Finish story
-4. Modify 4 of the branches.
+4. Modify all the new branches adding some changes to them.
 5. Open 2 PR of the branches with the Pivotal Tracker story ID on the branch name.
 6. Create another PR using the branch that doesn't have the Pivotal Tracker story ID on it.
 7. Finish the 4 stories on Pivotal Tracker by clicking on the `Finish` button.